 Now you’re probably wondering how to replace your furnace filter.
 More than likely, this will vary depending on what furnace you have, but normally:

-At Service Experts Heating & Air Conditioning, we’ll change out standard one-inch furnace filters as part of our regular furnace service Precision Tune-up or PLUS Maintenance Agreement service.
+At Service Experts Heating & Air Conditioning, we offer membership plans that include changing out standard furnace filters.
 Give us a call today at 440-252-1375 or set up an appointment with us online.

 - Open or pull off the air filter panel near the bottom of your furnace to reveal an open compartment.